-Problem Resolution

-Video display problems with HDB15 interface systems (e.g., Sun Blade 1000 servers).
+Problem Resolution Video display problems with HDB15 interface systems (e.g., Sun Blade 1000 servers).
 1 The display resolution should be set to 1024 x 768: Under Text Mode: 1.
-Go to OK mode and issue the following com-

-mands: setenv output-device screen:r1024x768x60

-reset-all

-Under XWindow:

-1. Open a console and issue the following command:

-m64config -res 1024x768x60

-2. Log out

-3. Log in

-Video display problems with 13W3 interface systems (e.g., The display resolution should be set to 1024 x 768: Under Text Mode:

-Sun Ultra servers).
-Go to OK mode and issue the following commands:

-setenv output-device screen:r1024x768x60

-reset-all

-Under XWindow:

-1. Open a console and issue the following command:

-m64config -res 1024x768x60

-2. Log out

-3. Log in

-The local and remote mouse pointers do not sync The default configuration is for the local and remote mouse pointers to automatically sync when you connect.
+Go to OK mode and issue the following commands: setenv output-device screen:r1024x768x60 reset-all Under XWindow: 1.
+Open a console and issue the following command: m64config -res 1024x768x60 2.
+Log out Video display problems with 13W3 interface systems (e.g., Sun Ultra servers).
+Jog in The display resolution should be set to 1024 x 768: Under Text Mode: Go to OK mode and issue the following commands: setenv output-device screen:r1024x768x60 reset-all Under XWindow: Open a console and issue the following command: m64config -res 1024x768x60 Log out Log in The local and remote mouse pointers do not sync The default configuration is for the local and remote mouse pointers to automatically sync when you connect.
 Automatic mouse sync only supports USB mice on Windows and Mac (G4 or higher) systems, however.
 You must select Manual as the Mouse DynaSync Mode choice, and sync the pointers manually.
-See Mouse DynaSync Mode , page 110 for further details.
+See Mouse DynaSync Mode , page 114 for further details.

-These solutions work for most common Sun VGA cards.
+^{} These solutions work for most common Sun VGA cards.
 If using them fails to resolve the problem, consult the Sun VGA card's manual.